ashbaldry/ashbaldry.github.io/_posts/2021-08-09-rscript-error-notification.md

 sink(log_file, type = "message")
 ```

-To make we close the connection to the log file properly, within the `.Last` function we add the following calls:
+To make sure we close the connection to the log file properly within the `.Last` function we add the following calls:

 ```r
 sink()